iandav/blazedemo-load-testing/README.md

 Basic Performance Testing project to verify the stability of a fictional travel agency website called [BlazeDemo](https://blazedemo.com) using JMeter.

 ## Test Strategy
-The main purpose is to check the stability & response time of the server given an amount of requests, so I divided various JMeter test plans to execute them in ascendent order of user interactions:
+The main purpose is to check the stability and response time of the server given an amount of requests, so I divided various JMeter test plans to execute them in ascendent order of user interactions:
 <ul>
   <li>100 users test plan</li>
   <li>200 users test plan</li>